 Are You Handling Your Reptile Too Much?

 Handling is one of the most misunderstood parts of reptile keeping.
 There is a misconception that frequent handling equals a happy, “tame” reptile.
 However, that is very rarely the case.
-For many species, too much handling is one of the fastest ways to create chronic stress, health issues, and defensive behavior.
+For many species, too much handling can lead to chronic stress and defensive behavior, which can even lead to health issues!

 Reptiles Don’t Bond the Way Mammals Do